samjones00/docs/docs/_documentation/netcore-localhost-cert.md

 	127.0.0.1       dev.servicestack.com

-Which will let you use `dev.servicestack.com` in Android Emulators where it resolves to `10.0.2.2` which maps to `127.0.0.1` on your Host OS.
+Which will let you use the same `dev.servicestack.com` to access your local dev server in both Android Emulators and your Host OS so you can have a single domain & callback URL you can use in your OAuth Apps configuration.

 ### Generating self-signed SSL Certificates for Custom Domains